mnemnion/RecursiveDicts.jl/README.md

 might be a bit surprising, but it's consistent with the `valtype` being a Union, Julia throws an error on code like `convert(Union{Int,Symbol}, 4.0)`.

+`RecursiveDicts` is a self-contained package, having no dependencies other than the stdlib.

-`convert(Dict, recursivedict)` will return the wrapped `Dict`, which will continue to share contents with the original, and `convert(RecursiveDict, dict)` is also defined, this makes it mostly painless to use a `RecursiveDict` wherever a `Dict` is expected.
+`convert(Dict, d::RecursiveDict)` will return the wrapped `Dict`, which will continue to share contents with the original, and `convert(RecursiveDict, d::Dict)` is also defined, this makes it mostly painless to use a `RecursiveDict` wherever a `Dict` is expected.
 Many, probably most, methods with `::Dict` in the signature, should actually have `::AbstractDict`, so if you have the option, it's better to relax the signature (or